archanajl/PokerKataTDD/README.md

 As it is a TDD based application, I started off by writing a method to receive the input and split it into pairs.
 This helped me to test whether I have able to get the required player values to declare the winner.

+- Step Two:

+Check for Straight Flush.
+The numbers should be consecutive and should belong to the same set.
+Test it by giving the string in different combinations.

 ### <ins> Testcases </ins>

 Please click [here](https://htmlpreview.github.io/?https://github.com/archanajl/BowlingKataTDD/blob/master/docs/Test%20Results%20-%20WinnerPokerTest.html) to see the test results.